-1.2.
-The role of Regional Hydrographic Commissions (RHC's)
+1.3.
+The role of Regional Hydrographic Commissions (RHCs)

-The fifteen RHC's, as the coordination and monitoring bodies that drive, communicate, encourage and promote the role of national HOs within their region of interest, have a responsibility to ensure that their Member States (MS) are equipped with the understanding, knowledge and mandate to take advantage of the support available to them through the IHO Capacity Building programme or by individual MS investing themselves in the necessary education, training and mentoring to meet new expectations for access to their data.
-RHC's are tasked with coordinating reports of progress of MS in their engaging in / or leading of efforts to develop and / or engage in MSDI initiatives by reporting such activities as a standing agenda item at RHC meetings.
+The fifteen RHCs, as the coordination and monitoring bodies that drive, communicate, encourage and promote the role of national HOs within their region of interest, have a responsibility to ensure that their Member States are equipped with the understanding, knowledge and mandate to take advantage of the support available to them through the IHO Capacity Building programme or by individual MS investing themselves in the necessary education, training and mentoring to meet new expectations for access to their data.
+RHCs are tasked with coordinating reports of progress of MS in their engaging in / or leading of efforts to develop and / or engage in MSDI initiatives by reporting such activities as a standing agenda item at RHC meetings.
 Whilst an element of reporting is now routinely happening at most, but not all RHC meetings, it has not resulted in the anticipated engagement in MSDI initiatives.
-Feedback from RHC's to the MSDIWG to enable it to assist and / or support MS is often limited of even missing.
+Feedback from RHCs to the MSDIWG to enable it to assist and / or support MS is often limited of even missing.
 Much more could be done to encourage and coordinate the IHO approach.

-1.3.
-The role of MSDIWG
+1.4 The role of MSDIWG

-As a result of Decision 13 on Proposal 13 at the 4th EIHC: April 2007, the Marine Spatial Data Infrastructure (MSDI) Policy resolution was adopted.
 To deliver the IHO policy objectives, the MSDIWG was set up, initially as a sub group of the Hydrographic Services and Standards Committee (HSSC); formerly known as the Committee on Hydrographic Requirements for Information Systems (CHRIS).
 In early 2015, the MSDIWG became a sub group of the Inter-Regional Coordination Committee (IRCC) reflecting its predominantly non-technical coordination and support role working with the Regional Hydrographic Commissions (RHCs), to deliver its knowledge and wisdom to HO.
 Its terms of reference can be found on the IHO website.3

-1.4.
-Some significant SDI Policy Drivers
+2. Some significant SDI Policy Drivers